pismo-foss/istiops/README.md

-# Istio Operator
+# Istio Traffic Shifter

-Istio Process Status (a.k.a `istiops`) is a tool to manage traffic for microservices deployed via [Istio](https://istio.io/).
+Istio Traffic Shifter (a.k.a `istiops`) is a tool to manage traffic for microservices deployed via [Istio](https://istio.io/).
 It simplifies deployment strategies such as bluegreen or canary releases with no need of messing around with tons of `yamls` from kubernetes' resources.

 <p align="center">
     <a href="https://asciinema.org/a/OHOd98DRgrBCAib8mUwWQptwh?autoplay=1"><img src="https://asciinema.org/a/OHOd98DRgrBCAib8mUwWQptwh.png" width="600"/></a>